The Bug Squad¶

 Sign the Ubuntu Code of Conduct

-Read the Triage Guide
+Read the bug-triage guide

-Subscribe to the Bug Squad Mailing List
+Subscribe to the Bug Squad mailing list

-free to subscribe to the wiki changes or check with other members on
+check with other members on the #ubuntu-devel

 Note